Shirin0511/LoanRecommendationSystem/README.md

 | `purpose` | Loan purpose |
 | `term` | 36 or 60 months |

-**Note:** `int_rate` (interest rate) was deliberately excluded to prevent data leakage — interest rate is assigned after grade determination, not before.
+> ⚠️ **Note:** `int_rate` (interest rate) was deliberately excluded to prevent data leakage — interest rate is assigned *after* grade determination, not before.

 ---

-## EDA Highlights
+## 📊 EDA Highlights

-- Grade distribution is imbalanced — B and C dominate (~60%), G is <1%
+- 📉 Grade distribution is imbalanced — B and C dominate (~60%), G is <1%
-- FICO score shows strong negative correlation with risk tier
+- 📈 FICO score shows **strong negative correlation** with risk tier
-- Loan amounts are right-skewed with spikes at round numbers ($10k, $15k, $20k)
+- 💰 Loan amounts are right-skewed with spikes at round numbers ($10k, $15k, $20k)
-- Debt consolidation accounts for ~55% of all loan purposes
+- 🔄 Debt consolidation accounts for ~55% of all loan purposes
-- `loan_amnt` and `installment` are highly correlated (0.94) — `installment` dropped
+- 🔗 `loan_amnt` and `installment` are highly correlated (0.94) — `installment` dropped
-- DTI shows weak standalone relationship with grade but contributes in combination
+- 📌 DTI shows weak standalone relationship with grade but contributes in combination

 ---

-## Model Details
+## ⚙️ Model Details

 **XGBoost Hyperparameters:**

 ```python
 XGBClassifier(
     n_estimators=500,